rubyonracetracks/tutorial-rails-rubymn2/01-02-remove_pages.md

 rm app/views/static_pages/about.html.erb
 touch app/views/static_pages/about.html.erb
 ```
 * Enter the command "test1".
-You will get a cascade of error messages.
+You will get a cascade of error messages because the "About" page lacks the expected content.
 * In the test/integration/static_pages_test.rb file, remove the "about page has expected content" test.
 * Enter the command "test1".
 All tests should now pass.